e1011 Labs Cannabis Speak

 Cannabidiol (CBD) is one of 113 known cannabinoids found in varieties of cannabis.
 It’s also the second-most abundant cannabinoid behind tetrahydrocannabinol (THC).
 However, unlike THC, CBD does not get you high, nor is it remotely intoxicating — it provides a more “relaxing” and “balancing” experience.

 Cannabinol (CBN) is one of 113 cannabinoids found in varieties of cannabis and one of the first cannabinoids to be isolated in its purest form way back in 1896.
 Researchers believed CBN was the primary reason for cannabis/marijuana intoxication up until THC was discovered.
 You’ll commonly find CBN in larger amounts as varieties of cannabis start to age.
-In fact, as THC begins to oxidize through the aging process, it’ll begin to convert into CBN.
+In fact, as THC begins to oxidize through the aging process, it will begin to convert into CBN.

 Cannabinoids are naturally-occurring chemical compounds found in varieties of cannabis.
 These cannabinoids are also known as phytocannabinoids — “phyto” meaning they belong to the plant.
 The most common “major” phytocannabinoids in varieties of cannabis include: